Found us from search engine?

 Now let’s jump right in to see what’s happening in the SEO industry this week.

-SEO expert Mary Haynes observed a spike in organic traffic for sites that has previously disavowed bad links following the team’s suggestion.
+SEO expert Mary Haynes observed a spike in organic traffic for sites that have previously disavowed bad links following the team’s suggestion.
 While the opposite happens to some of the sites who did not follow through with the same advice.

 Though it is still too early to be sure, the team advise webmasters to review their backlink profile and disavow any bad links in the case that organic traffic starts dropping last week.